-For a, we use 0 < a < 1; for b, we use b < 1.
+For a, we use 0 < a < 1 while b can have any positive value.

 Objective For this project, your task is to use mathematical ideas from this course to compare the Cobb-Douglas utility function with the CES utility function.
 In particular, you should find at least one mathematical similarity and at least one mathematical distinction between the two utility functions.
 Strive for finding interesting or relevant comparisons.
 You can assume readers in your audience are familiar with the Cobb-Douglas utility function but are not familiar with the CES utility function.